iMovR Cascade Standing Desk Review

 Try it with a Treadmill

 The SteadyType™ keyboard tray’s ergonomic advantage is seen most keenly when applied on treadmill desks.
 Why’s that?
 When you type on a treadmill desk the tendency is to lean your wrists against the desk.
 The SteadyType™ keyboard tray prevents this from happening; it tilts to emulate the most ergonomically neutral, non-straining angle for your arms and wrists to type.
 If you add an iMovR ThermoTread GT, you can transform your Cascade Standing Desk into a state-of-the-art “sit-stand-walk” machine.
-You can see SteadyType™ technology in action with a treadmill desk below (albeit on iMovR’s original SteadyType-equipped desk, the Everest, but the ergonomics are the same (see @3:58)):
+You can see SteadyType™ technology in action with a treadmill desk below (albeit on iMovR’s original SteadyType-equipped desk, the Everest, but the ergonomics are the same (see time mark 3:58):

 How does the Freedom Line compare to iMovR’s Lander desks?

 In Spring of 2018, iMovR updated their offerings to focus on two primary desks lines: the Lander and the Freedom.
 The Freedom line includes the Cascade and Energize desks.
 With this change, iMovR can say that they are one of the few manufacturers that offers truly, and exclusively, made-in-America standing desks.
 The desks are built to order in Grand Rapids, Michigan.
 (See our reviews of the Lander Desk and iMovR’s new 3-legged Lander L-Shaped Desk.)

 As soon as your desk arrives at your door, the differences between the Energize and the Lander become most apparent.
 This is because the Lander ships almost completely pre-assembled while the Energize does not.
 The assembly process for the Energize desk is still better than its imported competitors, who tend to feature confusing, minimalist instructions.
 It’s also nice that you don’t have to use power tools to assemble the Energize, as the holes are all pre-drilled (though it does make the process faster to use a power drill).
 However, the assembly of the Lander is even easier, as it only requires you to snap in the legs to the tabletop, which features pre-mounted sockets.
 It’s a “snap” to assemble the Lander in minutes, without tools, while the Energize is closer to your standard furniture assembly experience which could take around 30 minutes, albeit with more complete instructions than most.